Synergy Disc

 Participation in the Synergy Disc trial, or in any clinical trial, requires a commitment from the patient to follow the rules of the trial and to return to your physician for all follow-up visits.
 This helps to ensure that the data collected in the study are of the highest quality.

-While the Synergy Disc has been commercialized outside the United States, the Food and Drug Administration (FDA) requires that the safety and effectiveness of all medical devices be tested in the United States before
+While the Synergy Disc has been commercialized outside the United States, the Food and Drug Administration (FDA) requires that the safety and effectiveness of all medical devices be tested in the United States before being put on the US market.

 Resources for Patients Interested in Clinical Trials